HY-UDBMS/UniBench/README.md

 ```

 ## Data provenance
-We collect the metadata from three datasets, namely, [LDBC dataset](https://github.com/ldbc/ldbc_snb_datagen), [DBpedia dataset](https://wiki.dbpedia.org/), and [Amazon product dataset](http://jmcauley.ucsd.edu/data/amazon/).
-We use these data for only purposes of academic research.
-Resell, republish, or make any commercial use of the UniBench data are forbidden.
+We collect the metadata from three datasets, namely, [LDBC dataset](https://github.com/ldbc/ldbc_snb_datagen), [DBpedia dataset](https://wiki.dbpedia.org/), and [Amazon product dataset](http://jmcauley.ucsd.edu/data/amazon/, and we use these data for purposes of academic research.